Raising funds for your placement doesn't have to be hard

 Most groups will require you apply with the specific details of your overseas placement and your reasons for undertaking one.
 They’ll also want to know how the work you’ll be doing will support them as an institution.
 Others will ask you to conduct work to support your application, do specific project work while you’re abroad, or even write reports back home.

-A lot of funding bodies will ask you to work on ‘data collection projects’ or ‘reflective essays’ whilst on your placement.
+A lot of funding bodies will ask you to work on ‘data collection projects’ or ‘reflective essays’ whilst on your elective.
 It’s worth noting that as data collection projects will almost certainly involve lab and clinical research, this type of funding might not be suitable for you.

-On the other hand, reflective writing projects work well with the type of placements we offer at Work the World.
+On the other hand, reflective writing projects work well with the type of electives we offer at Work the World.
 This is because they encourage you to think over how your time practicing in a developing country has affected both your personal and professional development.

 HOW MUCH MONEY SHOULD I APPLY FOR?